vahabahmadvand/AngelScriptSessions/README.md

 }
 ```

-2. Having two button for hosting and joining
+2. Having two buttons for hosting and joining
 3. On Host button click, call ```CreateSession``` function.
 ```cpp
 if (System::IsValid(SessionSubsystem))